-How to Win a "Best and Final" Offer Auction?
+How to Win a "Best and Final" Offer Campaign in 2026

 What is a "Best and Final" Offer?

-The "Best and Final" Offer can also be known as a closed auction.
-It is an auction where bidders are asked to make their formal offers, usually in writing, without knowing who the other bidders are and what their competitors' offers could be.
+The "Best and Final" Offer can also be known as a closed bidding or closed auction.
+In this method of auction, bidders are asked to make their formal offers, usually in writing, without knowing who the other bidders are and what their competitors' offers could be.
 Some real estate agents may also called it:

 Why are "Best and Final" Offer Auctions used?

-Throughout a typical sales agent's sales campaign, the agents need to gauge the level of interest in the property, and to get a feel of what potential buyers are prepared to pay for the property.
-Agents are usually skilled at finding out what buyers are prepared to offer.
+During a typical sales agent's sales campaign, the agents need to gauge the level of interest in the property, and to get a feel of what potential buyers are prepared to pay for the property.
+Agents are usually good at finding out what buyers are prepared to offer.

-However, there could be times when buyers have no idea or refuse to disclose any information.
-In order for the agents to get a good feel of the level of interest, one cheeky way is for the vendors and/or agents to call a 'Best and Final Offer auction', and bring forth a pending auction.
-Holding a BAFO auction is also a quick way to sell the house and/or to force interested parties to disclose where their interests sit.
-But that's not the only reasons why a "Best and Final Offer" auction is used.
+However, there could be times when buyers either have no idea or refuse to disclose any budget information.
+So, in order for the agents to get a good feel of the level of interest, one cheeky way is for the vendors and / or sales agents to call a 'Best and Final Offer auction', and bring forth a scheduled auction.
+Holding a BAFO auction is also a quick way to sell the house (if the price is acceptable) and/or to force buyers to disclose where their interests sit.
+But those are not the only reasons why a "Best and Final Offer" auction is used.

 Some other reasons for using the "Best and Final Offer" closed auction include:

-• the agent has legitimately received an acceptable formal offer
+the agent has genuinely received an acceptable formal offer from a buyer

-• there are many interested parties who refuse to disclose where their interests are
+there are many interested buyers who refuse to disclose where their interests are

-Some agents believe this is transparent, as the offers are not subject to any negotiations, in theory.
+Some agents believe this is transparent, as the offers are not subject to any negotiations (in theory).
 In practice, the fear of missing out (FOMO) will force buyers to bid against themselves, stretching their own "best offer".
-Most inexperienced buyers will usually try to squeeze in a few extra dollars to try to outbid other buyers.
+Inexperienced buyers will usually try to squeeze in a few extra dollars to try to "outbid other buyers".

 How do Best and Final Offer Auctions work?

 There are no right or wrong ways to run this Best and Final Offer process.
-But this is what usually happens:
+The sales agent is free to determine the exact process or change the process as and when they wish.

 What happens next is where it gets interesting and can vary between campaigns, agents or vendors.
-The inconsistencies in processes and often poorly provided instructions, is also where the Best and Final Offer process creates the most controversies, anxiety and angst.
-This is where the BAFO process is not as transparent and fair as the sales agents thought.
+The inconsistencies in processes and often poorly communicated instructions, is also where the Best and Final Offer process creates the most controversies, anxiety and angst.
+This is where the BAFO process is not as transparent and fair as the sales agents would want you to believe.

 The selection process may take one of the following paths:

-• Vendor may choose the best 2 to 3 offers if they are very similar, and start a closed negotiation process with the bidders
+Vendor may choose the best 2 to 3 offers, especially if they are very similar, and start another closed auction (or BAFO) process with the bidders

-• Agent may choose to give the first bidder, a second chance, if their initial offer is not the highest
+Agent may choose to give the highest bidder, a second chance, if their initial offer is not considered good enough

-• Vendor may choose not to select any offers, if they believe none of the offers are good enough.
-The campaign will then continue to its planned public auction or end date.
+Vendor may choose not to select any offers, if they believe none of the offers are attractive.
+The campaign will then continue to its scheduled public auction or end date.

 Problems with Best and Final Offer Auctions